-As mentioned in chapter 1 the technique of a decentral plant should be very simple, so the process can be reduced to the following steps (see Figure 3):
+As mentioned in the chapter above the technique of a decentralised plant should be very simple, so the process can be reduced to the following steps (see Figure 3):

-- cleaning, drying and possibly crushing of the oilseed, - pressing by a screw press,
+- cleaning, drying and possibly crushing of the oilseed,

+- pressing by a screw press,

+- purification of the oil by e.g. filtering.